-- Ensure full compliance with the relevant legislative requirements and CoA. - Minimise or avoid impacts on known Aboriginal and non-Aboriginal heritage sites. - Follow correct procedure and ensure notification of any Aboriginal heritage objects/places uncovered during construction. - Ensure unexpected finds procedure is implemented to mitigate against unknown cultural heritage. - Ensure Aboriginal Cultural Heritage Awareness Training is provided to all personnel in the form of inductions before they begin work on-site.
+- Ensure full compliance with the relevant legislative requirements and CoA. - Minimise or avoid impacts on known Aboriginal and non-Aboriginal heritage sites. - Follow correct procedure and ensure notification of any Aboriginal heritage objects/places uncovered during construction. - Ensure Aboriginal Cultural Heritage Awareness Training is provided to all personnel in the form of inductions before they begin work on-site.